Siberian Light Aviation Flight 42: Aftermath

 When the aircraft crashed, it disappeared from radar screens and the crew did not respond to air traffic control's radio requests.
 Shortly afterward, the COSPAS-SARSAT system detected an emergency beacon signal in the Bakcharsky District.
 Upon receiving the signal, Emercom of Russia dispatched three Mi-8 helicopters to search for the missing aircraft.

 On the ground, crew members were concerned about the possibility of an explosion in the inverted aircraft, and quickly evacuated the passengers from the aircraft.
 Not expecting to be rescued quickly, the survivors began to set up a shelter for the night.
 The crash site was located by helicopters that spotted a long path of fallen trees, the overturned aircraft, and smoke from a fire at the camp.
 All-terrain vehicles made the trip across the difficult terrain and arrived about an hour later.
 The pilots were praised for their ability to land the crippled aircraft without any critical injuries or fatalities.

 The aircraft was removed from the swamp in August 2021 and taken to the village of Kargasok where it was to be inspected.
 Authorities indicated that the aircraft was repairable, but it was not economically feasible to do so.
 It will be scrapped after the conclusion of the investigation.

 In October 2021, the directors of the airline fired general director Andrey Aleksanfrovich Bogdanov and director of flight services Dmitry Valeryevich Kolokoltsev.
 In a message, the directors cited the recent air accidents and shortcomings identified by oversight agencies.

 Injuries

 After the crash, twelve of the occupants evacuated by helicopter from the crash site to Tomsk, but six passengers refused to fly again and were taken to the nearest road by all-terrain vehicle, then transferred to a bus.
-The pilot in command suffered a broken leg that required surgery, and a 17-year-old passenger was treated for a concussion.
+The captain suffered a broken leg that required surgery, and a 17-year-old passenger was treated for a concussion.
 The rest of the passengers and crew members received minor injuries, but there were no fatalities.
 In the days after the incident, the airline reported that it was providing 100,000 rubles (approximately $1,300 / £980 / €1,150) in compensation to each of the passengers of the flight.